-- o any sources of credit such as cash cards, store cards, credit cards, cheque cards, cheque accounts, overdraft facilities, loan arrangements; - any help which is likely to be available from other funds, such as Short Term Advances, Budgeting Advances and Advance Payments issued by the Department for Work and Pensions to out of work benefit claimants; [This facility is appropriate for applicants that have lost or spent money, or are in need of money while they wait for their first payment.]
-The LWP award is not to replace stolen money, assistance for essentials e.g. food will be given where appropriate via foodbank vouchers. - the financial circumstances of the applicant, any partner, their dependants and other occupiers of their household; - the income and expenditure of the applicant, any partner, their dependants and other occupiers of their household; - the level of indebtedness of the applicant and their family; - any medical issues, or other exceptional needs, of the applicant, partner or dependants, or other members of their household;
+- any sources of credit such as cash cards, store cards, credit cards, cheque cards, cheque accounts, overdraft facilities, loan arrangements; - any help which is likely to be available from other funds, such as Short Term Advances, Budgeting Loans, Budgeting Advances and Advance Payments issued by the Department for Work and Pensions to out of work benefit claimants; [This facility is appropriate for applicants that have lost or spent money, or are in need of money while they wait for their first payment.]

-- whether the circumstances of the applicant are such that an LWP award would alleviate the problems of the applicant; - being mindful of the amount available in the LWP budget; - the possible impact on the Council of not making such an award. - o any other special circumstance of which we are aware; - We will decide how much to award based on all of the applicant's circumstances and the LWP funds available and we will be mindful of the likely total calls on the LWP fund. - The Council may treat the award as a loan rather than a benefit and will then in conjunction with the Customer agree repayment arrangements. - We will consider the risk and impact on the health and wellbeing of you and your dependants of not meeting your need
+- the LWP award is not to replace stolen money, assistance for essentials e.g. food will be given where appropriate via foodbank vouchers.
+(The Council understands the issues of waiting for the first payment of Universal Credit and will support customer with food/ food bank vouchers during this period as necessary.) - the financial circumstances of the applicant, any partner, their dependants and other occupiers of their household; - the income and expenditure of the applicant, any partner, their dependants and other occupiers of their household; - o the level of indebtedness of the applicant and their family; - any medical issues, or other exceptional needs, of the applicant, partner or dependants, or other members of their household; - whether the circumstances of the applicant are such that an LWP award would alleviate the problems of the applicant; - o being mindful of the amount available in the LWP budget; - the possible impact on the Council of not making such an award. - o any other special circumstance of which we are aware; - we will decide how much to award based on all of the applicant's circumstances and the LWP funds available and we will be mindful of the likely total calls on the LWP fund. - the Council may treat the award as a loan rather than a benefit and will then in conjunction with the Customer agree repayment arrangements. - we will consider the risk and impact on the health and wellbeing of the applicant and any dependants of not meeting your need

-The main items that an LWP payments will be awarded for are :
+The main items that an LWP payments will be awarded for in priority order are:

+- Food Vouchers

+- o Food

+- Fuel Payments

+- Provision of Cooker

+- Provision of Fridge

+- Removal costs to cheaper alternative accommodation

-- Food and Utilities - Essential Furniture, household equipment and connection charges - In some exceptional cases case removal expenses - Travel to and from interviews to support people into work if this has not been made available via the JCP.
+- Travel to and from interviews to support people into work if this has not been made available via the JCP.
 Travel expenses for any other reason will only be agreed if it can be demonstrated that there are no other budgets that could assist and that this is an emergency situation.

+- Provision of bedding in exceptional circumstances e.g. people who have just left prison.

+- Provision of beds in exceptional circumstances and where budget allows.